-Turkey is on popular powerful state lying in the western part of the Asian continent and some of its western most territory occupies a part of the southern area of the European continent.
+Turkey is on popular powerful state lying in the western part of the Asian continent and some of its westernmost territories occupy a part of the southern area of the European continent.
 Turkey is a modernized country with its large capital city at Ankara.
-The whole state speaks Turkish language.
-Turkey boasts in the tourism sector with splendid dynamic landscape scenery, lively and attractive sandy beaches and many historic landmarks that shines out its rich heritage.
+The whole state speaks the Turkish language.
+Turkey boasts in the tourism sector with splendid dynamic landscape scenery, lively and attractive sandy beaches, and many historic landmarks that shines out its rich heritage.
 Turkey has an international airport called Ataturk International Airport that operates many international air flights.
 This airport is the major entry into the state.

-Turkey has many five-star hotels and camp sites where tourists can rest and spend their nights as they enjoy their days of adventure in Turkey.
-Examples of international hotel chains in Turkey’s popular cities are Hilton Hotel, Ritz-Carlton Hotel and Sheraton Hotel.
+Turkey has many five-star hotels and campsites where tourists can rest and spend their nights as they enjoy their days of adventure in Turkey.
+Examples of international hotel chains in Turkey’s popular cities are Hilton Hotel, Ritz-Carlton Hotel, and Sheraton Hotel.
 Camping lovers can have the freedom of camping in established safe camping sites at the plateau in Turkey.
-Turkey’s historic landmarks include the Aspendos Theater which showcases a lot of the ancient theatre characteristic of the Roman Era in Turkey.
+Turkey’s historic landmarks include the Aspendos Theater which showcases a lot of the ancient theatre characteristics of the Roman Era in Turkey.

 This is one of the oldest theaters in the world as it was built in the second century AD.
 It is also a large museum with a capacity of a maximum of twenty thousand people in it enjoying the artistic performances within it.
 The museum still has its initial looks since it was established in the second century so it is a good advantage to pay a visit to the theater to get a glimpse of its ancient but still lively appearance.